eveven7/countries/README.md

 -  Implement a filter(s) that filters countries:
 - That are smaller than Lithuania by area.
 - That are in “Oceania” region.
--Pagination
+- Pagination
--Handled error and loading states
+- Handled error and loading states
--SASS styling
+- SASS styling

 Here’s a wireframe as an example for your UI choices: